-The Company's largest customer, US Foodservice, Inc. and its affiliates, accounted for approximately and 97% and 95% of total sales in the years ended December 31, 2008, and 2007, respectively.
-A contract with Next Day Gourmet, LP, a subsidiary of U.S. Foodservice, expires September 11, 2009.
-Negotiations are underway to extend the existing contract or to sign a new contract, and the Company has continued to have US Foodservice, Inc. as a customer.
-Of our remaining active customers in the year ended December 31, 2008, no other single customer contributed 1% or more to our net revenue.
+The Company's largest customer, USF and its affiliates, accounted for approximately 96% and 97% of total sales in the years ended December 31, 2009 and 2008, respectively.
+A contract with USF, expires December 31, 2012.
+Of our remaining active customers in the year ended December 31, 2009, no other single customer contributed 1% or more to our net revenue.